 - I may decline a debate if I’m not interested in the topic.
 If I do, I forfeit the right to make claims about that topic contrary to your position that I refused to debate.

-- If a debate ends with 3+ chained impasses stated by me, you don’t ever get another debate unless you address the impasses or I decide to make a totally optional exception (money or major effort helps here).
+- You may only request one debate at a time.
+And if a debate ends with chained impasses stated by me, you don’t get another debate unless you address the impasses or I decide to make an optional exception.
 There is no time limit to solve impasse problems, but don’t expect to ignore those problems with no solution.

 To understand this policy, you’ll need to read my article explaining debates and impasse chains.

 Exceptions may be available, especially for other types of content creators who don’t write online articles, but this policy is what I’m guaranteeing I’ll follow even if I have a low opinion of you.
 Anyone who wants to can meet these requirements.